razortrax/compliance-app/documentation/current-status.md

 - ✅ **Smart Auto-Population** for renewals
 - ✅ **Consistent Design Patterns** across all pages
 - ✅ **Error Handling** with user-friendly messages
+- ✅ **Enhanced Activity Tracking** with tag-based filtering and timeline view

 ---